khanmr/treehouse-python/tacocat/README.md

-# Tacocat Project with User Authentication
+# User Authentication and Authorization Treehouse Challenge

 ## Summary

-This was a Treehouse challenge to make an make an app so people can show off their favorite tacos.
-Users could sign up with a username and password.
-Once user is signed up, they could log in and be able to post a new taco and view a list of all the tacos that's been added by users.
+This was a Treehouse challenge to build the back-end of an app that lets people create and share their favorite tacos.
+Users can sign up with a username and password.
+Once user is signed up, they can log in and be able to post a new taco and view a list of all the tacos that other users have added.

 Below were the requirements for the challenge: